Super for the self-employed

 If you’re a contractor, sole trader or self-employed, then you probably already know that superannuation is just as important for you as it is for regular employees.

-But in fact, since there’s no compulsory Superannuation Guarantee to make sure you have regular contributions flowing into your super account, it’s likely you’ll actually need to take a lot more interest in your superannuation affairs.
+But in fact, since there’s no compulsory superannuation guarantee requirements for contractors, sole traders or the self-employed.
+To make sure you have regular contributions flowing into your super account, it’s likely you’ll actually need to take a lot more interest in your superannuation affairs.

 After all, if you don’t put some of your income aside now, you might not have enough money to live on when you retire.